-- Jack J. Baroudi, interim deputy dean and associate dean for graduate & MBA programs
+- Jack J. Baroudi, senior associate dean for academic programs

-- Ruma Beldona, director of operations, graduate & MBA programs
+- Ruma Beldona, senior assistant dean for graduate programs

-- Scott Jones, department chair, accounting & management information systems
+- Carolyn Levine, department chair of accounting & management information systems

 The Lerner College benefits from the many contributions of the Dean’s Advisory Council which is focused on helping Lerner enhance its reputation as a top choice for business education among students and employers.
 Composed of senior executives and thought leaders from Delaware and beyond, the Dean’s Advisory Council provides guidance to the Dean and College leadership on matters of community and corporate engagement.